mounibnasr45/English_acccent_classification/README.md

 This project is an intelligent tool designed to analyze spoken English accents from public video URLs.
 It extracts audio, processes it, and employs a machine learning model to classify the speaker's accent ( American, British, Australian) and provide a confidence score for the detected English accent.

-This tool was developed as a practical challenge for REM Waste, demonstrating the ability to build functional AI solutions for real-world problems, specifically to assist in evaluating the spoken English of potential candidates during the hiring process.

 ## Features